danielbertolozi/react-webpack-express-boilerplate/README.md

 This is a full-fledged boilerplate for a React frontend with a Node.JS backend.
 Both services are provided together for development ease, but can be easily splitted if desired.
 Also contains useful tooling to ensure code quality, and a working unit and integration test setup.

+Note: this is pretty much a monolyth.
+I plan on doing another flavour in another time following a monorepo architecture.

 ## Setup

 * `npm install`